killgrove/RomanOsteology/README.md

 I'm suggesting a CC BY-NC-SA license for these -- that is, feel free to use the data as you see fit for your academic publications; I just ask that you credit me appropriately.
 To find my own analyses and interpretations, or to get additional context, please see the relevant publications.
-If you don't have access to them, I will gladly send you a copy of anything published or under review:
+If you don't have access to them, I will gladly send you a copy of anything published or under review.
+I'm also more than happy to collaborate on projects involving these data.

 [Pathology Data]